 To meet this challenge, we undertook an enterprise-wide evaluation effort with a view toward articulating our alignment with the core elements of TCFD's recommendations: governance; strategy; risk management; metrics and targets.
-The results of this effort are outlined in this Report.
+The results of this initial effort are outlined in this Report, which we take steps to update annually.
+While the TCFD no longer exists as an independent body, and the International Financial Reporting Standards Foundation, or "IFRS," has assumed the work of monitoring climate-related disclosures, we like many companies currently intend to continue using the TCFD framework as a basis for our climate-related disclosures.